Waste and Chemical Management

 We manage many types of waste that result from the process of generating electricity, operating office buildings, and repairing and replacing equipment.
 We continue to reduce and divert waste from landfills through beneficial reuse or recycling.

-The EPA is developing a proposed draft rule that would potentially require the phase out of certain PCB-containing equipment (potentially including equipment containing 50 ppm PCB or greater).
+The U.S. Environmental Protection Agency (EPA) is developing a proposed draft rule that would require the phaseout of certain PCB-containing equipment, potentially including equipment containing 50 parts per million (ppm) of PCB’s or greater.
 AEP operates hundreds of thousands of pieces of electrical equipment that could be affected by the draft rule.
 Current regulations require that if you do not know the PCB content of certain types of equipment, you must assume that they contain 50 ppm of PCBs or greater.
 Due to the types, locations and quantities of the potentially affected equipment throughout the AEP system, the expense of identifying, sampling and potentially replacing all of this equipment, if required, would be significant.